 3. Ferris Buellers Day Off (1986)

-Why Its Mind-Blowing: It explains some of the films more fantastical elements (the whole city of Chicago rallying around Ferris) and fits in nicely with the films ending, in which Cameron decides he must stand up for himself more and finally has no further use for Ferris.
+Why it's mind-blowing: It explains some of the movie's more fantastical elements (the whole city of Chicago rallying around Ferris), and fits in nicely with the movie's ending in which Cameron decides he must stand up for himself more and finally has no further use for Ferris.

 2. Star Wars (1977 2005)

 The fan theory: Chewbacca and R2-D2 are secret Rebel agents, using their knowledge of Anakin's transformation and the rise of the Galactic Empire, rather than inexplicably forgetting it.